 Another must see spot in Split is Park Marjan and the viewpoint.
 The viewpoint is a short 15-minute walk from the harbour of Split.
 If you’re into hiking and being outdoors you will enjoy walking around Park Marjan.
 From there you can also reach Kasuni beach.
 There are two main beaches within walking distance of the Split centre, Kasuni is further away but it has been recommended to us by our AirBnb host as the best one since it’s less busy and touristy.
 The other beach is called Bacvice and is the only sandy beach close to Split, which is why it’s more popular.

-Day 6: Krka National Park
+Day 6: Go on a day trip to Krka National Park

 Krka National Park is one of the main attractions in this part of Croatia.
 You can get there either by renting a car and driving yourself, or with an organised tour.
 We went with an organised tour with Book Your Perfect Trip, for approximately 200 HRK.
 The tour sets off early in the morning around 9am, so that you can arrive at Skradin where you get the ferry to the waterfalls.
 This is a scenic and peaceful boat trip, which when compared to the busy waterfalls was even better than the rest of the park.
 I personally liked doing the tour with Book Your Perfect Trip since you get 5 hours of free time at the park, where you could either swim by the waterfalls or explore the nature.
 It’s a very independent tour, which only really includes the transport, if like me you hate driving it’s perfect.
 The tour doesn’t include food but there are cafes in the national park that where you can eat.
 As you can imagine these are a bit overpriced so we got sandwiches from a bakery in Split and brought them with us.
 Access to the national park isn’t included in the tour price and costs an extra 150 HRK.
 The journey is about an hour coach drive depending on traffic, then a 20-minute ferry.
 The tours usually return to Split around 5pm, leaving you with a free evening to enjoy dinner and the Split nightlife.